cashfree/cashfree-pg/docs/TerminalPaymentEntity.md

 `func (o *TerminalPaymentEntity) HasPaymentMethod() bool`

 HasPaymentMethod returns a boolean if a field has been set.

+### GetPaymentGatewayDetails

+`func (o *TerminalPaymentEntity) GetPaymentGatewayDetails() PaymentGatewayDetails`

+GetPaymentGatewayDetails returns the PaymentGatewayDetails field if non-nil, zero value otherwise.

+### GetPaymentGatewayDetailsOk

+`func (o *TerminalPaymentEntity) GetPaymentGatewayDetailsOk() (*PaymentGatewayDetails, bool)`

+GetPaymentGatewayDetailsOk returns a tuple with the PaymentGatewayDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentGatewayDetails

+`func (o *TerminalPaymentEntity) SetPaymentGatewayDetails(v PaymentGatewayDetails)`

+SetPaymentGatewayDetails sets PaymentGatewayDetails field to given value.

+### HasPaymentGatewayDetails

+`func (o *TerminalPaymentEntity) HasPaymentGatewayDetails() bool`

+HasPaymentGatewayDetails returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)